Centre for Molecular and Nanomedical Sciences

 About the Centre (CMNS):

 The Centre was emerged from the Nanomedicine and Drug Discovery Lab in 2012 at the University campus to accomplish the goal of enhancing advanced research in the area of nanomedicine and drug discovery.
 Further the lab was expanded as Molecular and Nanomedicine Research Unit in 2014.
-The leading area of research includes Neuroscience, Neurodegenerative disorders, Infectious Disease Biology, Nutritional Physiology, Cardiovascular Biology, Cancer Biology, Organic Chemistry, Regeneration and Stem Cell Biology.
+The leading area of research includes Neuroscience, Neurodegenerative disorders, Infectious Disease Biology, Cardiovascular Biology, Cancer Biology, Organic Chemistry, Regeneration and Stem Cell Biology.
 In recognition of the research progress and academic activities the Molecular and Nanomedicine Research Unit has been elevated as Centre for Molecular and Nanomedical Sciences from 2019 for further research developments.
 In addition to research, the Centre also conducts training programs, workshops and conferences.
 The Centre is undertaking research and development projects from various agencies and research organizations in India and abroad.

 Mission: